rainbowfieldholograph/anime-list/README.md

-just simple site for practice
-using jikan api (https://jikan.moe/) to getting anime info jikan is an opensource api (parser) for the MyAnimeList.net
+just simple site for practice. random anime list + characters using jikan api (https://jikan.moe/) to getting anime info jikan is an opensource api (parser) for the MyAnimeList.net